Laurie Bachman, Executive Director

 Lisa Ver Hage Hancock, Director of Development

 610.527.5234 ext.
 111

 Lisa joined Riverbend in 2015 as our Director of Development.
 Prior to this she served as Development Director of the Chester County Fund for Women and Girls.
 Her non-profit career in conservation and environmental education began with service on the Board of the Valley Forge Audubon Society followed by nine years directing membership and communications for Montgomery County Lands Trust, now merged with Natural Lands Trust.
 Growing up fishing the creeks, hiking the dunes and sailing the lakes of Michigan, led to her life-long love of the outdoors.
-This in turn drives her strong desire to raise the essential fundraising resources needed to steward and protect our natural world.
+This in turn drives her desire to raise the essential funding resources needed to steward and protect our natural world.
+She has holds a bachelor’s degree from Calvin College, a PA teaching certification from Immaculata University, and an MLA degree from the University of Pennsylvania.
 With her two children now grown, she enjoys hiking, kayaking, travel and volunteering for local non-profit organizations.